Patricio-Benglian/holbertonschool-simple_shell/README.md

 ### _which
  _which checks if the given command exits within the current PATH.

+## exec_func.c
+ exec_func executes a command from filepath using given arguments.

 ## main.h
  An auxiliar main for easen the coding work.